 If you’re a competitive online gamer worth your salt, you owe quite a bit a to this game regardless of whether you played it back in the day, as so many of today’s online multiplayer games rest on this one title’s massive shoulders.

-To ring out TechRadar’s fourth annual PC Gaming Week with a bang, we chatted with Blizzard Entertainment Vice President of Technology Strategy Robert Bridenbecker all about the original StarCraft.
+We chatted with Blizzard Entertainment Vice President of Technology Strategy Robert Bridenbecker all about the original StarCraft.
 In particular, we reminisced about the early days of Battle.net and discussed the massive impact it had on online gaming writ large.

 Because there was simply too much enlightening conversation during our 30-minute conversation, what follows is a direct transcript that’s been edited for brevity and clarity.

 TechRadar: Now, StarCraft wasn’t the first Blizzard game with Battle.net – I believe that was Diablo – so what did the team learn back then with the first application of the service that it then took advantage of in making StarCraft’s Battle.net?

 Robert Bridenbecker: Back actually when we did Diablo, not a lot of folks remember this, but the very first public beta of a Blizzard game that we did was actually a Battle.net beta.
 And so, the CD that we had shipped out was labeled ‘Battle.net Beta Version,’ and included on the Battle.net beta version was Diablo 1.
 The whole reason we did that wasn't because we were necessarily looking to get a ton of feedback against Diablo as a game, but we were actually looking to get feedback on whether or not Battle.net as a service was even a viable thing.